ashishpatel26/ML-Notes-in-Markdown/06-NaturalLanguageProcessing/README.md

 Split all the different sentences into different words, each word gets a column which would contain the frequency of appearance of that word.
 This would be a sparse matrix that we would then operate upon it at will.

-### Stemming
+### Stemming & Lemmatization

 The process of collecting only the roots of words so that even if the same words appear in different forms, we always have a steady output and our machine learning models learn to recognize them properly and as the same words.
+While stemming is the more basic/crude version of the above, Lemmatization is more sophisticated than that.
+While a **stemmer** might give you the word `theiv` after stemming the word `theives`, the **lemmatizer** will give you `theif` as the answer.

+### Latent Variables

+The idea to combine words that often appear together using a probabilistic distribution over the terms.
+After this, these pairs of variables with very correlation will then be used to revamp the data accordingly, and hopefully the dimensions of this new data will be much lesser than the original one.
+Although, this would almost certainly help solve the Synonymy problem but it's not quite proven whether or not it helps solve the polysemy problem adn I think, ideally, it shouldn't.

 ### Corpus